Anaminus/rbxmk/rbxmk/doc/USAGE.md

 ```

 Henceforth, an "argument", in the context of these functions, will refer to a
 value within this kind of table.
+Unnamed arguments are referred to in sequence
+("first", "second", etc), and named arguments are referred to by name.

 Because of how tables work, there can be two kinds of arguments: named and
 unnamed.